thiagola92/ez-curved-lines-2d/README.md

 - The `max_stages` property which influences smoothness (and performance!) of curve drawing; a higher value means smoother lines
 - The `tolerance_degrees` property, which also influences smoothness (and performance) of curve drawing: a lower value adds a smoother curve, especially for very subtle bends
 - The `arc_list` property: a container for the metadata-objects describing elliptical arc segments of the curve (implemented via `ScalableArc2D` and `ScalableArcList` resource-classes).

+## The Masking Inspector form

+These properties are used for clipping this shape and cutting out of this shape.

 - The `clip_paths` property: an array of assigned `ScalableVectorShape2D`-nodes, which describe the shape to cut out of this shape
+- When the `use_interect_when_clipping` property is checked on and this `ScalableVectorShape2D` is used in another's clip_paths array, the `Geometry2D.intersect_polygons(...)` operation is used in stead of the `Geometry2D.clip_polygons(...) operation`

 ## The Shape type inspector form